 Preparing learners for the world is not an easy task for any educator.
 There is no learner in the history of education is like today’s modern learner.
 As today’s fast-paced world quickly develops, it has become increasingly proof that children must develop a set of skills they may be demanded in college and work.
 These skills are called 21st Century Skills and they can be acquired via PBL.

 When doing a project, learners have the opportunity to think outside the box.
 Simultaneously, working with others, achieving an agreement, learning how to effectively convey ideas among different personality types and more.
-In addition, to tackle the problem, learners’ll have to understand the facts, analyze the statistics and summarize collected data.
+Plus, to solve the problem, learners’ll have to understand the facts, analyze the statistics and summarize collected data.
 To do well, learners have to use the computer competently.
 In other words, PBL helps learners develop skills for living in a knowledge-based, highly technological society.
 As a result, learners can solve every eLearning courses’ tasks in the future with ease.
 What’s more, learners become wiser, adapt to the world more effectively.

 3. Raising Learners Voice and Choice

 Raising learners voice and choice is a significant benefit of PBL.
 Undoubtedly, all of us have Self-actualization Needs, according to Abraham Maslow.
 That explains why people always desire to express their opinion to others.
-If learners aren’t able to use their judgment when tackling a problem and answering a driving question, the project just feels like doing an exercise.
-In PBL courses, learners can control over many aspects of the project, from the questions they generate, the time they manage, the resources they will use to find answers to their questions, to the tasks and roles they will take on as team members, the product they will create.
+If learners aren’t able to use their judgment when solving a problem and answering a driving question, the project just feels like doing an exercise.
+In PBL courses, learners can control over many aspects of the project, from the questions they make, the time they manage, the resources they will use to find answers to their questions, to the tasks and roles they will take on as team members, the product they will create.

 For example, if learners are interested in environmental problems, they can select the theme of the project such as protecting water resources, protecting wildlife being extinct or reducing air pollution.
-The online environment evidences another strong point in that it allows the possibility of producing public results, such as a video, a presentation, an article, a game or even an article.
+The online environment proves another strong point in that it allows the possibility of producing public results, such as a video, a presentation, a game or even an article.
 This way, learners’ work will be seen by many others than they are in the traditional classroom.